Xena: Warrior Princess (comics): Fan Art - Battle On

-A series of strips by Jeanette Atwood in the late 1990s which were a comedic take on the circumstances, relationships, and situations involving Xena and Gabrielle.
+A series of webcomic strips by Jeanette Atwood in the late 1990s, which were a comedic take on the circumstances, relationships, and situations involving Xena and Gabrielle.

-While not officially recognized, the material is considered by some to be "Comedy Gold" and years later remembered fondly by fans of the strip and Xena.
+While not officially recognized, the material is considered by some to be "comedy gold" and years later remembered fondly by fans of the strip and Xena.

 Dark Horse Comics

 Dark Horse's Xena series ran for 14 issues from 1999 to 2000; writers involved included John Wagner and Ian Edginton.
 Comics featuring Xena were also run in Dark Horse Presents Annual 1999, Dark Horse Jr., and 2000, Girls Rule!.
 The series was incompletely collected into a series of three trade paperbacks.

 Dynamite Entertainment

 Dynamite started publishing Xena comics in 2006 with a four issue mini-series and an annual titled Xena.
 It was written by John Layman with art by Fabiano Neves.
 In May 2007 Dynamite and Layman launched another four issue mini-series subtitled Dark Xena, set some time after Xena, with art by Noah Salonga.

 In April 2016, a third series of six issues began, written by Catwoman writer Genevieve Valentine, with art by Ariel Mendel.
 Dynamite started a new monthly Xena: Warrior Princess series in February 2018 which ran for ten issues with writing by Meredith Finch and then Erica Schultz, followed by another six issue series written by Vita Ayala in 2019.

 Dynamite also published the two four issue crossovers with Army of Darkness, Why Not?
 (2008) and What, Again?
 (2009), as well as the six issue crossover Forever...
 And a Day (2016).